rajwant-raj/handwrittem-digit-recognition/README.md

 ## 🎯 Objective

-To create an intuitive, browser-based app where users can draw a digit and receive instant predictions from a trained deep learning model.
+To create an intuitive, web app where users can upload a digit image and receive instant predictions from a trained deep learning model.

 ---